hc20k/LLMChat/README.md

 `model =`
  - [Desired model](https://platform.openai.com/docs/models)

+`reverse_proxy_url = ` *optional*
+- Allows you to use a specified reverse proxy.

 `use_embeddings =`

 [What are embeddings?](https://platform.openai.com/docs/guides/embeddings)
  - `true` - the bot will create embeddings for each message and will be able to recall highly relevant information, ensuring more accurate responses (more expensive)
  - `false` - the bot will NOT create embeddings for each message and will be less likely to recall relevant information (less expensive)

+`similarity_threshold = ` *a float ranging from 0 - 1, default 0.83*
+- the bot will only use past messages with a relevancy rating above this number.

+`max_similar_messages = ` *an integer, default 5*
+- the maximum number of relevant messages that the bot will be reminded of

+### [Poe]
+> **CAUTION!**
+>
+> Poe doesn't work nearly as well as the other supported LLMs.
+There is no support for editing messages, and the method used for injecting the initial prompt / reminder does not work as well.

+`cookie =`
+- Your Poe browser token, instructions on how to find that [here](https://github.com/ading2210/poe-api#finding-your-token)

+`model = `
+- any one of `capybara, beaver, a2_2, a2, chinchilla, nutria`.
+Use `/list_models` for a list of all usable models.

 ### [Discord]